csswizardry/csswizardry.github.com/consultancy.md

   considerations into projects from the outset.
 Let’s make it easy to do the right thing.

-I pride myself on my ability to work with organisations, not merely for them.
-So much so that I wrote [a book about it](https://gumroad.com/l/questions-for-consultants).
+I pride myself on my ability to work with organisations and not merely for them.
+So much so that [I wrote a book about it](https://gumroad.com/l/questions-for-consultants).

 <a href="mailto:csswizardry@gmail.com?subject=Consultancy%20Engagement" class="btn  btn--full">Let’s Talk!</a>